astropy/astropy/docs/table/indexing.rst

        4     9
        1    10

-The property `iloc` works similarly, except that the retrieval information must be either an int or a slice, and relates to the sorted order of the index rather than column values.
+The property `~astropy.table.Table.iloc` works similarly, except that the retrieval information must be either an int or a slice, and relates to the sorted order of the index rather than column values.
 For example::